mitra42/dweb/docs/Roadmap.rst

 =========
 This list is at a much finer lever of granularity than Roadmap above.

-* CRYPTO: Implement on JS
-    * KeyChain.new
-    * Test KeyChain.new on test page
-    * Embed on index and test pages
 * CRYPTO Implement Mnemonic (Current status fake's it - may req updating some html to use new mnemonic)
 * PEER: Peer knowledge system
     * Test on html etc